krisp19/laks_public/ig_market_data/Readme.md

 - You have good knowledge of docker.

 To build from source:
-- Clone this repo and navigate to ig/market/data directory.
+- Clone this repo and navigate to ig_market_data directory.
 - Perform a docker build (Eg: docker build --rm -t "ig_market_data" .) .
 Notice the .(dot) in the end is intentional
 - Run the container by setting the enviornment variables
   Eg: docker run --name market_data -e ig_account_id="your_account_id_obtained_from_ig" -e ig_account_type="Demo/Real" -e ig_password="your_account_password" -e ig_user_name="your_user_name" -e ig_api_key="your_api_key" -dit ig_market_data